-Psarou Beach, Mykonos
+Psarou Beach, Mykonos Beach

 This trendy spot checks so many boxes.
 Its golden sand is adorned with loads of umbrellas and comfortable sun loungers.
-Look out over the breathtaking bay where you can go scuba diving or snorkelling, and get acquainted with the marine life.
+Look out over the breathtaking bay where you can go scuba diving or snorkeling, and get acquainted with the marine life.

 You could also relax in one of the beachside bars or restaurants, and take in the view.
-While Psarou Beach isn’t cheap, it’s definitely worth it, and with the tiny boats bobbing nearby – this beach is straight out of a movie.
+While Psarou Beach isn’t cheap, it’s definitely worth it, and with the tiny boats bobbing nearby – this Mykonos beach is straight out of a movie.

-Lia Beach, Mykonos
+Lia Beach, Mykonos Beach

-No public buses run to Lia Beach, so it feels like your own personal Mykonos spot.
+No public buses run to Lia Beach, so it feels like your own personal Mykonos beach spot.
 The La Luna taverna is also famous for their delicious Greek and Italian gastronomy – the perfect place to end your day at the beach.

-Ornos Beach, Mykonos
+Ornos Beach, Mykonos Beach

-Not far from Mykonos Town, this fantastic beach is loaded with vibrant tavernas, restaurants and cafes.
+Not far from Mykonos Town, this fantastic beach is loaded with vibrant tavernas, restaurants, and cafes.
 It’s also one of the most family-friendly beaches on Mykonos.
 Enjoy a day luxuriating beneath an umbrella and experience true island relaxation on a sun lounger.

 It just happens to be the perfect spot for getting into some water sports (if you can drag yourself off the recliner).
-Jump into your Mykonos vacation with water skiing, diving or windsurfing – one of Mykonos’ favourite pastimes.
+Jump into your Mykonos vacation with water skiing, diving or windsurfing – one of Mykonos’ favorite pastimes.
 This brilliantly relaxed beach makes for the ultimate Greek getaway.

-Paradise Beach, Mykonos
+Paradise Beach, Mykonos Beach